christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Analysis1_3.R - This script will perform the same analysis as Analysis1_1.R except that it will focus only on stage I cancers

 Analysis1_4.R - This script will calculate the number of mutations for each age and look for a relation

+Analysis1_5.R - This script looks at which genes are signifcantly different across cancers and identify any common genes

 <div id='Datasets'/>